HKayn/vivaldi-vh/documentation/roadmap.md

 - Loading a webpage may stretch the Pillar if it contains an address field that's narrower than approx. `254px`.
 - Toolbar components cannot be removed by dragging them to the area between the toolbar and toolbar editor window.
 - Toolbar component styling is partly applied to demo toolbars inside the toolbar editor window.
+- When the panel does not touch the left or right window edge, panel resizing will behave in unexpected ways, but still be fully functional.
+- When the panel does not touch the left or right window edge, the "Add Web Panel" popup will be slightly misplaced, but still fully functional.